-The signet ring has been a staple piece of jewellery of the royal family for centuries, but it wasn’t until Meghan Markle stepped out a few years ago wearing a signet ring from Missoma did us women suddenly take note – and realise we’d been missing one in our lives.
+The signet ring has been a staple piece of jewellery of the royal family for centuries, but it wasn’t until Meghan Markle stepped out a few years ago wearing a signet ring from Missoma that us women suddenly take note – and realise we’d been missing a signet ring in our lives.

 Meghan's gorgeous Missoma signet ring was first spotted during a royal engagement to Chichester

 Meghan’s ring even had a hidden meaning.
 According to the site, the gold open heart engraving, set with a white cubic zirconia, “is a symbol representing emotions of love, passion and friendship.
 One to wear close to the heart".

 The Duchess of Sussex was first spotted wearing the signet ring in October 2018, during a visit to Chichester with husband Prince Harry.
 Wearing a green silk shirt by & Other Stories and matching Hugo Boss leather skirt, her outfit – and accessories – won rave reviews.

 Open heart signet ring, £89/$115, Missoma